quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

 - In math textbooks the conv operation is filpping the filter before using it.
 What we were doing is called cross-correlation operation but the state of art of deep learning is using this as conv operation.

-- Same convolutions is a convolution with a padding so that output size is the same as the input size.
+- "_Same Convolution_" is a convolution with a padding so that output size is the same as the input size.
 Its given by the equation:

   ```
   p = (n*s - n + f - s) / 2